ElenaCherpakova/ElenaCherpakova/README.md

 </p>

 - 📍 Based in Toronto, Canada 🇨🇦
+- 🧑‍🎓 Graduate of <a href="https://www.lighthouselabs.ca/">Lighthouse Labs Web Development Bootcamp</a>
 - 🔭 Passion for new technology and innovativeness
-- 🧑‍🎓 Graduate of <a href="https://www.lighthouselabs.ca/">Lighthouse Labs Web Development Bootcamp</a>
 - 🌱 Currently learning <img src='https://img.shields.io/badge/Amazon_AWS-232F3E?&logo=amazon-aws&logoColor=white'>
 , <img src='https://img.shields.io/badge/React-20232A?&logo=react&logoColor=61DAFB'>
  and <img src='https://img.shields.io/badge/TypeScript-007ACC?&logo=typescript&logoColor=white'>
-- 👯 I’m looking to collaborate with other content creators OR join a company to develop and deliver cutting-edge web software to achieve business goals.
+- 👯 I’m looking to collaborate with other content creators OR join a company that fosters innovation, and creativity in delivering cutting-edge web software to achieve business goals and improve the daily lives of customers.

 <h3 align="center">Skills and Experience:</h3>